jomorespi/underscores-sass-tailwind/README.md

 3. Switched to SASS, reformating all SCSS files
 4. Replaced the SASS syntax with the TailwindCSS syntax in all those files

-Note that I decided to respect the SASS variables used in Underscores, but replaced all its values using using Tailwind's **theme()** function, so you'll be free to organize it in a way that you can manage theme from Tailwind config file.
+Note that I decided to respect the SASS variables used in Underscores, but replaced all its values using Tailwind's **theme()** function, so you'll be free to organize it in a way that you can manage them from Tailwind config file, using your colors, fonts, etc.

 ## Use it
 1. Download your copy of [Underscores WP Theme](https://underscores.me/).
 Remember **not to sassify** it